chikamichi/metamorphosis/README.md

 * you wrote a script which would gain on being able to alter its behavior at run-time and per-module or even per-class.

+## First example

-Let's review a common pattern:
+Let's look at a common pattern:

     module MyProject
       # So let's say a plugins system would be nice for MyProject...